clockworklabs/spacetime-docs/docs/unity/part-2b-c-sharp.md

 spacetime init --lang=csharp server
 ```

-This command creates a new folder named "server" within your Unity project directory and sets up the SpacetimeDB server project with Rust as the programming language.
+This command creates a new folder named "server" within your Unity project directory and sets up the SpacetimeDB server project with C# as the programming language.

 ### SpacetimeDB Tables